Neotys-Labs/Ranorex/README.md

 During the execution of the Ranorex test case, if the NeoLoad User Path does not exist, it will be created.
 Otherwise, the existing User Path will be updated.

 ### How to manage transactions
-Neoload transactions management can be done by inserting **user code** actions in the Ranorex recording.
+NeoLoad transactions management can be done by inserting **user code** actions in the Ranorex recording.
 ##### Design Mode
-* **StartTransaction**: Starts a new Neoload transaction.
+* **StartTransaction**: Starts a new NeoLoad transaction.
 A transaction name is mandatory.
 * **StopTransaction**: Not used for this mode.
 ##### End User Experience Mode
 A connection to the Data Exchange API is required before invoking these actions.